Need more Instant Pot keto recipes to add to your low-carb meal plan?

-Back in the day, users needed to slowly release the steam in pressure cookers to prevent an explosion.
+Back in the day, home cooks needed to slowly release the steam in pressure cookers to prevent an explosion.

-Many models also have special safety features, such as an:
+Many models also have special safety features, such as:

 - Automatic lid lock to prevent opening your Instant Pot before all the pressure has been released.
-Opening a pressure cooker before it’s been depressurized completely can be very dangerous.
+Opening a pressure cooker before it’s fully depressurized can be dangerous.

-- Anti-blockage vent so food doesn’t clog the valve, block steam from being released, and build unsafe pressure levels.
+- Anti-blockage vent, so food doesn’t clog the valve, block steam from being released, or build unsafe pressure levels.

-All-in-ones like the Instant Pot take the scary out of pressure cooking and make it easy to stick to a strict diet like keto.
+All-in-ones like the Instant Pot take the danger out of pressure cooking and make it easy to stick to a strict diet like keto.

-These first recipes prove the best keto soups, stew, and dip can all be made using an Instant Pot:
+These recipes prove the best keto soups, stews, and dips can be made using an Instant Pot with delicious results.

-Most recipes for homemade bone broth take forever to simmer carcasses in the slow cooker.
-Use an Instant Pot and you’ll have inflammation-crushing bone broth in way less time.
+Most recipes for homemade bone broth take (almost) forever to simmer carcasses in the slow cooker.
+Use an Instant Pot, and you’ll have inflammation-crushing bone broth in less time.

-As an awesome source of collagen, bone broth can help treat leaky gut by healing your tissues and reducing inflammation.
+As an excellent source of collagen, bone broth can help treat leaky gut by healing your tissues and reducing inflammation[*].

-This bone broth has a near-perfect recipe rating and one cup delivers 6g of protein and 4g of fat for just one carb.
+This bone broth has a near-perfect recipe rating, and one cup delivers 6 grams of protein and 4 grams of fat for just one carb.